Skip to main content

 Fish and Chips

-Britain's national dish featuring flaky white fish in crispy batter served with thick-cut potato chips, traditionally wrapped in paper and seasoned with salt and vinegar.
+Britain's national dish: flaky white fish in crisp batter with thick-cut potato chips, traditionally wrapped in paper and dressed with salt and vinegar.

 Allergens: